Last updated in April 2017

 A bilateral investment promotion and protection agreement between Germany and Cambodia entered into force on 14 April 2002.
 The agreement is designed, among other things, to protect companies from expropriation without compensation and secure the free transfer of foreign exchange.

-For the two-year period 2015-2016, the Federal Ministry for Economic Cooperation and Development (BMZ) has made new commitments worth some EUR 38 million.
-Since 1997, Germany has also provided around EUR 1 million annually for humanitarian mine clearance in Cambodia, which is still littered with more land mines and unexploded ordnance than almost any other country in the world.
+For the two-year period 2017-2018, the Federal Ministry for Economic Cooperation and Development (BMZ) has made new commitments worth some 37 million euros.
+Since 1997, Germany has also provided around one million euros annually for humanitarian mine clearance in Cambodia, which is still littered with more land mines and unexploded ordnance than almost any other country in the world.

 German cultural policy in Cambodia focuses on supporting the preservation of the country’s cultural heritage, developing the education and higher education sectors, showcasing German culture and promoting the German language.

 Since 2008, excavations led by the German Archaeological Institute (DAI) have been under way at the Prohear burial site in Prohear, a village in Prey Veng Province, in cooperation with the Cambodian Ministry of Culture and archaeologists from the Memot Centre for Archaeology in Phnom Penh.
 In 2013, the German-Cambodian Conservation School opened its restoration workshop in Phnom Penh, which serves the entire Southeast Asian region.
 The number of applicants is constantly growing.